yavor-mishev/JavaScript-Fundamentals/01.Getting started/What is JavaScript.md

 1. What is JavaScript?

-   - one of the most popular languagesin the world
+   - one of the most popular languages in the world
    - you can work as a front-end, back-end or full-stack developer

 2. What can you do with JavaScript?